dhellmann/pymotw-3/source/zipfile/index.rst

 :Purpose: Read and write ZIP archive files.

-The :mod:`zipfile` module can be used to manipulate ZIP archive files, the format popularized by the PC program PKZIP.
+The ``zipfile`` module can be used to manipulate ZIP archive files, the format popularized by the PC program PKZIP.

 Testing ZIP Files